 Crypto's unregulated, borderless market also makes it conducive to crime.
-Crime in crypto is sometimes dismissed as a non-issue, but this is partly because the crypto industry has been providing somewhat misleading crime information, and I'm not the only person who noticed this.
-Many reports and articles about crime are taking data from the same few companies in the crypto industry.
-Frequently cited is Chainalysis, but looking at their actual report, the methods are primitive, and they state that the given crime rate should be considered a "lower bounds" because it's only based on crime they can identify with no real holistic analysis.
-A deeper academic crypto crime study from 2017 estimated total annual crimerelated transactions at \$76b, while Chainalysis reported only \$8b that year.
-A thorough analysis of cryptocurrency crime is beyond the scope of this essay, but crime statistics and information from the crypto industry should be taken with a grain of salt.
-During the review process of this essay, two of the more crypto-optimistic reviewers suggested I remove this paragraph, and one provided this report by an ex-CIA operative as justification.
-I identified this as having telltale indications of crypto marketing that attempts to downplay crime, and although the report obscured how it was funded, further research led to this Forbes article that explains many of the problems with the report and reveals that it was in fact covertly commissioned and funded by crypto companies.
-Ultimately, probably few artists or institutions have a direct cause-effect relationship with crime in the crypto world, but I think it's important to fully understand what the art world is engaging and legitimizing.
-It's also plausible that the art world's high profile involvement in crypto and NFTs will attract hackers and theft, and the recent Outland Discord fraud is arguably an example of that.
+Crime in crypto is sometimes dismissed as a non-issue, but this is partly because the crypto industry has been providing somewhat misleading crime information.
+During the review process of this essay, one editor provided a 2021 report by an ex-CIA operative as justification for removal of this paragraph.
+However, the report's telltale indications of crypto marketing led me to a Forbes article by David B. Black explaining many of the report's problems and revealing that it was in-fact covertly commissioned and funded by crypto companies.
+Many reports and articles about crime take data from the same few companies in the crypto industry, like Chainalysis.
+But looking at their actual report, the methods are primitive, and it states that the given crime rate should be considered a "lower bounds" since it's only based on crime they can identify without any real holistic analysis.
+A deeper academic crypto crime study from 2017 estimated total annual crime-related transactions at \$76 billion, while Chainalysis reported only \$8 billion that year.
+A thorough analysis of cryptocurrency crime is beyond the scope of this essay, but crime statistics from the crypto industry should be taken with a grain of salt.
+Likely few artists or institutions have a direct cause-effect relationship with crime in the crypto world, but I think it's important to fully understand what the art world is engaging and legitimizing.
+The art world's involvement in crypto and NFTs may also attract hackers and theft, and the recent Outland Discord fraud incident is arguably an example of that.

-The degree to which all these risks in crypto will lead to wider problems or economic disasters like 2008 depend on how big crypto gets and how well it can be regulated, but it's already huge and is naturally resistant to regulation.
-The crypto system is also conducive to inventing new ways to evade the SEC and other regulators, and crypto could potentially stay one step ahead of slow-moving government regulators indefinitely.
-The power of regulators may come down to legal battles over jurisdiction or coin-shuffling services, which could be left up to the unpredictable Supreme Court to decide.
-Even if the crypto industry can be fully regulated, political-bartering power may need to be spent to get it there, like deregulating the traditional financial markets in exchange for more regulation of crypto.
+The degree to which all these risks in crypto will lead to wider problems or economic disasters like 2008 depend on how big crypto gets and how well it can be regulated, but it's already huge and naturally resistant to regulation.
+The crypto system is also conducive to the invention of new ways to evade the SEC and other regulators, and crypto could potentially stay one step ahead of slow-moving government regulators indefinitely.
+The power of regulators may come down to legal battles over jurisdiction or coin shuffling services, which could be left up to the unpredictable Supreme Court to decide.
+Even if the crypto industry can be fully regulated, political bartering power may need to be spent to get it there, like the deregulation of traditional financial markets in exchange for more regulation of crypto.
 And recently the conservative divide within crypto has become more pronounced, with general involvement and decrying of regulations by Ted Cruz, Donald Trump, Ron DeSantis, Greg Abbott, Tucker Carlson, and Jordan Peterson.
-Liberals opinions are more mixed, and are generally aiming for stricter regulations or bans.
+Liberals' opinions are more mixed, and are generally aiming for stricter regulations or bans.
 But that may start to change with the crypto industry pouring money into Democratic primaries and sending an army of lobbyists to Washington.